tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * **Likeliness**: Do data values fall within expected ranges or distributions?
 * **Resolution**: Is the level of detail appropriate for the intended use?

-The question we wish to ask is whether there is a value in dwc:footprintWKT.
-In this test we are only asking if any value is present, we are not asking if it is correctly formatted Well Known Text spatial data, or whether it contains in-range values, or anything else, we are simply asking if any value is present.
+The question we wish to ask is whether there is a value in `dwc:footprintWKT`.
+In this Test we are only asking if any value is present, we are not asking if it is correctly formatted Well Known Text spatial data, or whether it contains in-range values, or anything else, we are simply asking if any value is present.
 So this test is addressing the Completeness dimension of data quality.

 This seems a very trivial test.
 It is.
 That is important.
 We do not wish to overcomplicate our tests.
 We want to ask simple questions that are easy to understand and implement, and that address specific aspects of data quality.

-This test is a simple presence check for dwc:footprintWKT, and it is exactly the simple presence check we need for our `Use Case`.
+This test is a simple presence check for `dwc:footprintWKT`, and it is exactly the simple presence check we need for our `Use Case`.
 If some data are absent and other data are incorrectly formatted, a more complicated test that checks for both presence and correct formatting will not be able to distinguish between these two problems, and thus will not be as useful for our `Use Case` as a simple presence check (combined with a separate test to assess correct formatting).

 BDQ `Validations` also have a `Criterion` property.
-Each Criterion represents an abstract way of evaluating whether a data value meets expectations for a particular Use Case.
-These are formally defined in the bdqcrit: vocabulary.
+Each Criterion represents an abstract way of evaluating whether a data value meets expectations for a particular `Use Case`.
+These are formally defined in the [bdqcrit:](../list/bdqcrit/index.md) vocabulary.
 For example, the Criterion `NotEmpty` is defined as "The data value is not empty (i.e., it contains some data)".
-This is exactly the criterion we are applying in this test, so we will use the `NotEmpty` criterion for this test.
+This is exactly the criterion we are applying in this Test, so we will use the `NotEmpty` criterion for this Test.

-This gives us the following additional properties for the test:
+This gives us the following additional properties for the Test:
 * **Data Quality Dimension** Completeness
 * **Criterion** NotEmpty

-All BDQ Test types have a `Data Quality Dimension` (taking values from the bdqdim: vocabulary).
-Only `Validations` and `Issues` have a `Criterion` (taking values from the bdqcrit: vocabulary), while `Amendments` have a `Enhancement` (taking values from the bdqenh: vocabulary).  `Measures` have only the `Data Quality Dimension`.
+All BDQ Test types have a `Data Quality Dimension` (taking values from the [bdqdim:](../list/bdqdim/index.md) vocabulary).
+Only `Validations` and `Issues` have a `Criterion` (taking values from the [bdqcrit:](../list/bdqrit/index.md) vocabulary), while `Amendments` have an `Enhancement` (taking values from the [bdqenh:](../list/bdqenh/index.md) vocabulary).  `Measures` have only the `Data Quality Dimension`.

 See also:
 * [bdqdim:](../list/bdqdim/index.md) for the data quality dimension vocabulary.